owlbarn/owlbarn.github.io/_sources/chapter/interact.rst.txt

 There are several ways to interact with Owl system.
 The most classic one is to write an OCaml application, compile the code, then run it natively on a computer.
 You can also skip the compilation step, and use Zoo system to run the code as a script.

 However, the easiest way for a beginner to try out Owl is REPL (Read–Eval–Print Loop), or an interactive toplevel.
 The toplevel offers a convenient way to play with small code snippets.
 The code run in the toplevel is compiled into bytecode rather than native code.
-Bytecode runs slower than native code.
-However, this has very little impact on Owl's performance because its performance-critical code are all implemented in C functions.
+Bytecode often runs much slower than native code.
+However, this has very little impact on Owl's performance because all its performance-critical functions are implemented in C language.

-In the following, I will introduce two options to set up a toplevel environment for Owl.
+In the following, I will introduce two options to set up an interactive environment for Owl.